Twilight Sparkle

-Princess Twilight Sparkle, commonly known as Twilight Sparkle, is a fictional character who appears in the fourth incarnation (also referred to as the fourth generation or "G4") of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
-She is voiced by Tara Strong while her singing voice is provided by Rebecca Shoichet.
+Princess Twilight Sparkle is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019), and later in the franchise's fifth incarnation as well.
+She is voiced by Tara Strong, and her singing voice is provided by Rebecca Shoichet.

-Based on the first generation or "G1" unicorn toy Twilight and created by Lauren Faust, in Friendship Is Magic, she is depicted as a studious, bookish anthropomorphic unicorn (later an alicorn).
-Her mentor, Princess Celestia, guides her to learn about friendship in the town of Ponyville.
-Twilight and her dragon assistant Spike become close friends with five other ponies: Applejack, Rarity, Fluttershy, Rainbow Dash, and Pinkie Pie.
-Each of the ponies represent a different facet of friendship, and Twilight discovers herself to be a key part of the magical artifacts known as the "Elements of Harmony".
-The ponies travel on adventures and help others around Equestria while working out problems that arise in their own friendships.
+Twilight Sparkle is depicted as a studious and bibliophilic anthropomorphic unicorn (later an alicorn) with exceptional magical abilities.
+In the first season of the show, her mentor and royal patron, Princess Celestia, guides her to learn about friendship in the town of Ponyville, where she and her dragon assistant Spike become close friends with five other ponies: Applejack, Rarity, Fluttershy, Rainbow Dash, and Pinkie Pie.
+The six friends collectively are referred to as the Mane Six.
+Twilight represents the Element of Magic in the Elements of Harmony.

-Faust originally envisioned the characters to be relatable and unique with different personalities and flaws, unlike many other girls' shows.
-The creative team also incorporated each of the characters' personalities into various things, such as Twilight's purple color signifying her royalty and mystical awareness.
-Twilight garnered praise for her humility, relatability and maturity.
+Created by Lauren Faust, Twilight is based on the unicorn toy Twilight from the first incarnation of My Little Pony toyline.
+The creative team also incorporated Twilight's personality into her design, such as her purple color and cutie mark.
+Twilight garnered praise for her relatability and complexity.